amrali/js-image-classifier/README.md

-# Js Image Classifier from Video
+# Realtime Javascript Image Classifier

 A simple demonstration of TensorFlow using MobileNet convolutional neural network and feeding the intermediate activations through a K-nearest neighbors classifier.